Gozo Football League

-The Gozo Football League is a two-tier football competition for clubs on the Maltese island of Gozo, in the Mediterranean Sea.
+The Gozo Football League is a two-tier football competition for clubs on the Maltese island of Gozo.
 The league is run by the Gozo Football Association.

+Overview

-As of 2025, it includes 13 teams split into two divisions: the First Division (7 teams) and the Second Division (6 teams).
+Following the switch of Victoria Hotspurs to Malta as from the 2024–25 season, the league is contested by 13 clubs.
+These are split into two divisions, with 7 contesting the First Division and 6 the Second Division.

-The BOV GFL First Division is the highest level of the Gozo Football League while the BOV GFL Second Division is the lowest level.
-At the end of the season, the winners of the Second Division are promoted into the First Division, whilst the bottom club of the First Division is relegated.
-A promotion/relegation playoff game takes place between the 7th placed First Division team and the team placing second in the Second Division and the winner will participate in the First Division and the loser will participate in the Second Division.
+The First Division is the highest level of the football league system in Gozo, whereas the Second Division is the lowest.
+At the end of the season, the winners of the Second Division are promoted, while the bottom club of the First Division is relegated.
+A promotion/relegation playoff game takes place between the 6th placed First Division club and the club placing second in the Second Division.

+During the three seasons 1996-97 to 1998–99, the Gozitan football league was contested by 15 clubs, namely the current 13 clubs, Victoria Hotspurs and Marsalforn St. Pauli FC.
+This allowed the Gozitan football league to span three divisions, with the Gozo Third Division replacing the Second Division as the bottom league.